GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h3>Separation of Concerns</h3>
     <p>
         One of the main concerns in Software Development is complexity management.
-Systems and applications can get very complex deppending on the problem domain.
+Systems and applications can get very complex depending on the problem domain.
         There are different ways of dealing with complexity in Software Development.
 One of them is creating small and manageable units of code and giving it clear and well defined names and responsibilities.
 Another way of dealing with complexity is <strong>providing desings modularized by concerns</strong>.
     </p>